7.1 earthquake near Ridgecrest shakes California; state’s strongest shaking in 2 decades

 “In response to another large earthquake in Southern California tonight, I have activated the @Cal_OES state operation center to its highest level,” Newsom wrote in a Twitter post.
 “And the state is coordinating mutual aid to local first responders.”

 More earthquakes had been expected after the July 4 quake in Ridgecrest was felt across a wide swath of Southern California.
-While most areas reported no damage, the Mojave Desert community of 29,000 people reported

-“This does not make (the Big One) less likely,” Jones told the Los Angeles Times after the first quake Thursday.
-“There is about a 1 in 20 chance that this location will be having an even bigger earthquake in the next few days, that we have not yet seen the biggest earthquake of the sequence.”
+Hours earlier, seismologists had said that quake had been followed by more than 1,700 aftershocks and that they might continue for years.

+“The potential for danger can’t be underestimated, and residents of Southern California must be prepared in case there are further, more dangerous quakes,” Sen. Dianne Feinstein, D-Calif., said in prepared remarks.

+The Fresno Bee’s Marilyn Castaneda, Tim Sheehan and Anthony Galaviz contributed to this report.

 Comments